oisdk/site/drafts/concatenative-free.markdown

 ---

-Point-free style is one of the distinctive markets of functional programming languages.
+Point-free style is one of the distinctive markers of functional programming languages.
 Want to sum a list?
 That's as easy as: